jasonsaini/KnightHacks-Hackathon-2021-/readme.md

 Example: "Tell me one of your dad jokes"

-# BONUS: If you add the keywords:
-# "programming", "coding", & "computer"
-# DadBot will reply with a tech-related joke!
+# BONUS: If you add the keywords: "programming", "coding", & "computer",  DadBot will reply with a tech-related joke!
 # Example: "Tell me a programming joke"

 2) Ask him for life advice, and he will respond with an insightful